tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 families and tasked with creating action plans to meet specified energy reduction goals.
 These goals were implementing by allocating usage across five appliance categories: heating, cooling, water heating, refrigerator, and other appliances (e.g., TV, lighting).

-For each family scenario, participants were shown a table containing the families utility usage from the prior year, alongside the state averages for each appliance category (both prior year usage and state averages are always shown in kWh).
-For each scenario, participants were asked to create two possible action plans to achieve the target reduction in total household energy usage (see
+Participants were informed at the start of the task that they would be presented with tables of detailed energy usage data for each family, and that they would have to create 2 action plans for each of the families.
+Each action plan goal was implemented by allocating usage across five appliance categories: heating, cooling, water heating, refrigerator, and other appliances (e.g., TV, lighting, washer/dryer).For each family scenario, participants were shown a table containing the families utility usage from the prior year, alongside the state averages for each appliance category (see
 <a href="#fig-task" class="quarto-xref">Figure 1</a>).
-Depending on
+For each
-their reference class condition, the target reduction amount presented either in kilowatt-hours (kWh), as percentages of total household usage, or in U.S. dollars.
+scenario, participants were asked to create two possible action plans to achieve the target reduction in total household energy usage .
+Depending on their reference class condition, the target reduction amount presented either in kilowatt-hours (kWh), as a percentage of total household usage, or in U.S. dollars.
 In all conditions, the target reduction was equivalent to a 15% reduction in total household kWh.

-kWh Condition: The target reduction is presented as an absolute number of kilowatt-hours (e.g., “Reduce total energy use by 5965 kWh”).

-Percentage Condition: The target reduction is presented as a percentage of the family’s total previous year’s usage (e.g., “Reduce total energy use by 15%”).

-USD Condition: The target reduction is presented as a monetary value, equivalent to the cost of a 15% reduction in energy use (e.g., “Reduce total energy costs by \$656”).

 <div id="fig-task">